Cloudschatze/DialPi/README.md

 ### Configure Read-Only Filesystem (Recommended)

-For headless operation and protection against SD card corruption from unexpected power loss, you can configure the Pi to run in read-only mode using overlayfs.
+For headless operation and protection against SD card corruption, you can configure the Pi to run in read-only mode using overlayfs.

 **Enable read-only mode:**